at3e/at3e.github.io/_posts/2024-12-27-gurobi-cheatsheet.md

 x - y \geq -M \cdot (1 - b)
 \end{equation}

-This can be proved by contradiction.

-Let , and , it is easy to check that LHS is greater than zero, while RHS is not.
-Similarly, assuming  can disprove the same.
+This can be easily proved by contradiction.
+Assume $b=1$, and  $x>y$, the LHS remains greater than or equal to zero, while RHS is not.
+Similarly, assuming $b=0$ can disprove the same.